sergiognavarroortiz/Getting-and-Cleaning-Data/README.md

 They have released the raw and processed data from these experiments; however, the data is not in easily understandable neither in  useable form.
 This project converts the data into two separate tidy datasets:

-    tidy-dataset.txt contains the mean and standard deviation of each measurement for all subjects and tests.
+    tidy_data_set.txt contains the mean and standard deviation of each measurement for all subjects and tests.

 To download and tidy the data, simply run the run_analysis.R script.